 “On a Lexus, your brake pedal isn't attached to a pedal, it’s attached a computer.
 So if the computer is not reading input from the driver, it's not going to be in the black box,” he adds.

-While Lexus claimed that it found nothing wrong with the vehicle (besides it being totaled as a result of the crash), Houck said he wants the National Highway Traffic Safety Administration (NHTSA), the agency that investigates consumer complaints about vehicle defects, to look into the accident.
+While Lexus claimed that it found nothing wrong with the vehicle (besides it being totaled as a result of the crash), Houck said he wants the National Highway Traffic Safety Administration (NHTSA), the agency that investigates consumer grievances about vehicle defects, to look into the accident.

 Johnson Lexus directed questions from ConsumerAffairs to Toyota headquarters, where a Toyota spokesman stated via email that “we need to review this further and don’t have any comment at this time.”